ruben2020/tags2uml/README.md

 dot -Tpng -oMySourceCode.png MySourceCode.dot
 ```

 Instead of `dot`, you can also try `neato` or `twopi` which will generate diagrams with different kinds of layouts.
+All of these have the same command line arguments.

 ## How is it licensed?